 Impact

 Insufficient validation of untrusted input in the Loader component of Google Chrome before version 149.0.7827.53 allows a remote attacker who has already compromised the renderer process to bypass Chrome’s site isolation mechanism.
-The vulnerability can enable the attacker to read or impact content from other tabs or sites that are normally isolated.
-The Chromium security severity is reported as low, but the impact is significant if the attacker has foothold in the renderer.
+The vulnerability can lead to cross‑site data exposure if an attacker can bypass isolation; this is inferred from the bypass capability.
+The Chromium security severity is reported as low, but the ability to break isolation between processes may pose a significant risk in a multi‑tenant or shared environment when combined with other flaws that allow renderer compromise.

 Affected Systems